tconbeer/sqlfmt-docs/docs/integrations/github-actions.md

 :::warning
 **sqlfmt will not always produce the formatted output you might want.** It might even break your SQL syntax.
 It is **highly recommended** to carefully review the commits made by sqlfmt before merging to main.
 If you have automated tests, they should run **after** sqlfmt to ensure sqlfmt does not introduce regressions.

-There are certain situations where sqlfmt can be considered to be in Beta, or even more mature than that.
-Those are:

-1. Using sqlfmt to format select statements for one of the major dialects (PostgresSQL, MySQL, Snowflake, BQ, Redshift).

-1. Using sqlfmt to format a dbt project (which may also include jinja and some minimal DDL/DML, like grants, create function, etc.) for one of the major dialects.

-However, there are other use cases where sqlfmt is very much alpha:

-1. Formatting some dialects that deviate from ANSI or Postgres, like T-SQL (SQLServer).

-1. Formatting other DDL (create table, insert, etc.) (sqlfmt attempts to be no-op on these statements as much as possible).

-In these domains sqlfmt is nowhere near "feature complete" and caution is highly advised.
 :::

 Committing changes from an Action adds some complexity, including authorizing the Actions user to write to your repo.
 We recommend using the [git-auto-commit](https://github.com/marketplace/actions/git-auto-commit) Action for this.